stundenblume/platypus_doc/docs/source/gams-madara/compilation/desktop.rst

 	$ $GAMS_ROOT/scripts/linux/base_build.sh prereqs ace madara gams ros

-When the scripts finishes, you should see in folder you called the script the following the following folder structure:
+When the scripts finishes, you should see in folder you called the script the following the following folders:

  - ACE
  - GAMS